 In the same article, longtime TVNZ colleague Stephen Stehlin praised Ngata, and his ability to straddle both Māori and Pākehā worlds.
 Stehlin said there were times Ngata had been called on to defend both TVNZ and Māori.
 "He brought national identity to our screens."
 Te Karere veteran Tini Molyneux argued later that Ngata had fought hard to ensure TVNZ's Department of Māori and Pacific Programming wasn't dismantled (TVNZ announced in late 2014 that most of its Māori and Pacific programming would be handed to independent producers.
 Daily programme Te Karere continues to be made in-house.)

-Ngata summarised key moments in the history of Māori Broadcasting for NZ On Screen here (scroll down to second piece), including the birth of Māori Television.
+Ngata summarised key moments in the history of Māori Broadcasting for NZ On Screen here, including the birth of Māori Television.

 In the 90s, he spent four years burning the midnight oil, finishing the English-Māori dictionary his father Hōri Mahue Ngata and family had worked on for many years.
 Hōri Ngata died on February 1989, before it was completed.
 At the 1994 Montana Book Awards, the English-Māori Dictionary won the Award for Best Non-Fiction Book.